ericakido/ericashimomoto.github.io/index.md

 e-mail: kidoshimomoto.e (at) aist.go.jp

-I am a postdoctoral researcher at the Artificial Intelligence Research Center (AIRC), National Institute of Advanced Industrial Science and Technology ([AIST](https://www.aist.go.jp/index_en.html), member of the [Knowledge and Information Research Team](https://aistairc.github.io/plu/index.html)).
+I am a researcher at the Artificial Intelligence Research Center (AIRC), National Institute of Advanced Industrial Science and Technology ([AIST](https://www.aist.go.jp/index_en.html), member of the [Knowledge and Information Research Team](https://aistairc.github.io/plu/index.html)).

 My research topics involve natural language processing, computer vision and pattern recognition.
 More specifically, my main line of study is the investigation of subspace based-methods and its applications on word embedding.
 Recently, I have started to dive into the multimodal world, trying to develop less data-hungry model and/or reduce the computational need of existing models.